zackees/static_ffmpeg/README.md

 Once this package is installed, the `static_ffmpeg` command will be available.
 This command simply passes all arguments to a real ffmpeg.
-Call static_ffmpeg like you would call ffmpeg in your project and it should just work.
+Call static_ffmpeg like you would call ffmpeg in your project and it should just work, or bypass the stub and use the ffmpeg directly by getting the path via `run.get_platform_executable_or_raise()`

 ## Warning - Big

   * All three binaries for Win32/OSX/Linux ffmpeg are included.
 Though if you need ffmpeg then you probably have a large disk anyway.
+  * TODO: Include ffprobe
+  * TODO: Zip up file to reduce space

 ## Binary source
   * MacOS (Intel): https://evermeet.cx/pub/ffmpeg/